Non-metric geometry as the origin of mass in gauge theories of scale invariance: Non-metric geometry as the origin of mass

-There are however two differences from the Weyl case: Firstly, there are additional quadratic operators \cite{Mar} with gauged scale invariance that were not included in the analysis and that can affect the overall result.
+There are however two differences from the Weyl case: Firstly, there are additional quadratic operators \cite{Mar} with gauged scale invariance that were not included in this analysis and that can affect the overall result.
 Secondly, the vectorial non-metricity obtained in the Palatini case for action (\ref{L2p}), shown in the Appendix eq.(\ref{pg}), is different from that in the Weyl case eq.(\ref{nm}).
 This explains a different numerical coefficient in (\ref{opop}) versus (\ref{alt2}).

-To conclude, these two examples show that non-metricity which follows from the gauged scale invariance, is accompanied by a spontaneous breaking of this symmetry, similarly in Weyl and Palatini geometry\footnote{ For an interesting and related scale invariant de Sitter gauge theory see \cite{Koivisto}.}.
+The Weyl and Palatini cases above show that non-metricity that follows from gauging the scale symmetry is accompanied by a Stueckelberg breaking of this symmetry to Einstein-Proca action\footnote{ For a related scale invariant de Sitter gauge theory see \cite{Koivisto}.}.
+They have further advantages compared to their metric versions: a) they have a non-trivial conserved current $J^\mu$ and b) there are no ghost fields in actions (\ref{EP}), (\ref{yyy}).